 Then a woman got up and with great joy told us that after many hindrances they had finally arrived on Saturday morning.
 That night in the meeting she received a wonderful baptism in the Holy Ghost.
 She had hardly finished when a brother in the Lord jumped to his feet and told us that he too had received the baptism on Saturday evening.
-He told us he had come to Hamburg with two the other a notebook.
+He told us he had come to Hamburg with two empty things.
+One was his heart, the other a notebook.
 Now at the close of the meetings he said that his heart was filled to overflowing but the notebook was still empty.